-The geothermal potential of a well can be expressed by two key factors: The temperature in the well and the permeability of the sedimentary layers found in the reservoir.
-On average the temperature of the reservoir increases with around 25-30 °C per 1 km depth in Danish conditions.
-The permeability is roughly halved for each 300 m of depth [5].
-Further, the energy yield from a well is limited by the thickness and continuity of the reservoir layer.
+The geothermal potential of a well can be expressed by two key factors: The temperature of the reservoir and the permeability of the sedimentary layers found in the reservoir.
+On average the temperature of the reservoir increases by around 25-30 °C per 1 km depth in Danish conditions.
+The permeability is roughly halved for every 300 m of depth [5].
+Further, the thermal energy yield from a well is limited by the thickness and continuity of the reservoir layer.

-In the typical system, warm geothermal water is pumped to the surface from one or more production wells, where heat is extracted via heat exchangers and possibly a heat pump and the heat depleted brine pumped back into the source reservoir via one or more injection wells to maintain the pressure.
-Figure 1 shows a system with two wells, a so-called doublet system.
+In the typical system, warm geothermal water is pumped to the surface from one or more production wells, where heat is extracted via heat exchangers and possibly a heat pump. the heat-depleted brine is pumped back into the source reservoir via one or more injection wells to maintain the pressure.
+Figure 0-1 shows a system with two wells, a socalled doublet system.
 As shown, a certain lateral spacing in the reservoir between production and reinjection wells is necessary.
 This can be obtained with deviated well trajectories (as the figure shows) or, from a drilling point of view simpler, with vertical wells and a horizontal transmission pipe on the surface.

-Figure 1: The principle of a doublet system geothermal plant producing to a DH system [7]
+Figure 0-1: The principle of a doublet system geothermal plant producing into a DH system [7]

-Heat from deep reservoirs can be utilized directly through a heat exchanger, if the demanded temperature is lower than the temperature of the reservoir.
+The heat from deep reservoirs can be utilized directly through a heat exchanger if the demanded temperature is lower than the temperature of the reservoir.
 Typically, heat pumps are applied to meet the demand temperature, as geothermal resources in Denmark in most cases are not sufficiently hot to utilize the heat directly.
-Likewise, use of heat pumps increases production capacity by cooling the brine before reinjection.
+Likewise, the use of heat pumps increases production capacity by cooling the brine before reinjection.
 The geothermal water has a high content of salt - often 10-20% (weight-%) - and various other minerals.